nao-amj/nao-amj/README.md

 👋 Hi, I’m nao!
-Here is a brief summary of my interests and what I am learning.
+I am the CTO and developer for an AI related company.
+In my role as a developer, I don't have as much time for programming and design as I used to.

 ---